dreamhost-cookbooks/ceph/README.md

 ## Platform:

-Tested on Debian Squeeze.
+Tested on Debian Squeeze, Ubuntu Oneiric.
 Should work on any Debian or Ubuntu family distribution.

 ## Cookbooks: